Pseudo-Nambu-Goldstone Dark Matter Model Inspired by Grand Unification: Long-lived pNGB as DM candidate

 Thermal relic abundance of DM is calculated using micrOMEGAs~\cite{Belanger:2018ccd}.
 The results are shown in Fig.~\ref{fig:relic}, where the other parameters are fixed to be $m_{h_2}=70\,\mathrm{GeV}$, $\sin\theta=0.05$ in the left panel and $m_{h_2}=130\,\mathrm{GeV}$ and $\sin\theta=0.05$ the right panel.
 The red line denotes the parameter space which can reproduce the observed relic abundance of DM $\Omega_{\chi} h^2\simeq 0.12$~\cite{Aghanim:2018eyx}.
 The purple region is excluded by the constraints of the Higgs invisible decay and Higgs signal strength~\cite{Sirunyan:2018owy, Aaboud:2019rtt}, and the gray region is excluded by the perturbative unitarity bound $\lambda_{S}<8\pi/3$ \cite{Chen:2014ask}.
 The green and orange region are ruled out by the constraints of the gamma-ray observations for DM annihilations~\cite{Fermi-LAT:2016uux} and four body decays~\cite{Baring:2015sza}, respectively.
 One can see that the thermal relic abundance can be consistent with all the constraints when the DM mass is rather close to the resonances $m_\chi\lesssim m_{h_i}/2$.
 This is the characteristic due to the requirement from the gauge coupling unification in the current GUT pNGB model.

 We comment on the allowed parameter space $m_{\chi}\lesssim m_{h_i}/2$.
+For the second Higgs mass rather heavier than the SM-like Higgs mass, the constraint of the gamma-ray observations can be avoided only if the DM mass is light enough $m_{\chi}\lesssim 35\,\mathrm{GeV}$ as can be seen from Fig.~\ref{fig:decay2}.
+On the other hand, this mass region cannot be consistent with the thermal relic abundance of DM since it is far from the Higgs resonances.
+Therefore the mass region $m_{h_2}\gtrsim m_{h_1}$ is completely excluded as long as thermal production mechanism of DM is assumed.
 For more precise calculations in the region $m_{\chi}\lesssim m_{h_i}/2$, the effect of the early kinetic decoupling from the SM thermal bath should be taken into account \cite{Binder:2017rgn,Abe:2020obo}.
 If this effect is included, one can expect that the red line in Fig.~\ref{fig:decay} is shifted slightly upward.